Who We Are

 Wanda LaStrapes, Ph.D. and Christine White, M.ED

 Christine M. White, M. Ed., (Pictured on Left) has worked as an educator for and in collaboration with Duval County’s urban schools for over 20 years.
 Her experiences include serving as a teacher and administrator, being an adjunct and full-time instructor for the University of North Florida and working as a facilitator, instructor and team leader in Duval county for the University of Florida’s Lastinger Center for Learning.
 During her time at UNF and UF she gained extensive experience preparing and supervising preservice teachers.
 Chris’s areas of expertise include classroom management, instructional coaching, preservice teacher preparation and inquiry.
-Currently, Chris serves as the Director for the Jacksonville Teacher Residency (JTR).
-The goal of JTR is to recruit, prepare and retain teachers with STEM backgrounds that will serve as mathematics and science teachers in Duval County’s high-need schools.
-Roles and responsibilities in this position involve: working in close partnership with the University of North Florida to develop curriculum, impact goals and assessment systems; the recruitment of residents, site schools and mentors; and coordinating and monitoring the overall progress of the program.
+Currently, Chris serves as the Director for Professional Development Schools for Duval County Public Schools.
+She also serves as co-director of the Jacksonville Teacher Residency (JTR).
+Chris’s roles and responsibilities in this position involve coordinating and monitoring the Professional Development School Partnership.
 Chris obtained her doctorate of education from the University of Florida and completed her dissertation research on “Understanding how urban resident teachers develop as culturally responsive classroom managers”.
 Her greatest goal in serving as an advocate and partner in urban schools is to provide the support necessary teachers and students need to realize their greatest potential and help create equitable environments for all.

 Tiffany King, M.ED